sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **ISI (ms)** Inter-stimulus silent interval, in ms.

--  **Alt.
-Reps.** This setting makes it possible to present stimuli with the ABAB AAAA paradigm.
-If the value is set to 0, If the value set here is greater than 0, in the correct interval the standard and comparison will be alternating for the chosen number of repetitions (e.g. if the number of Alt.
-Reps. is 2: ABAB).
-In the incorrect interval, the standard stimulus will be repeated instead (AAAA).
+-  **Alternated (AB) Reps.** This setting makes it possible to present stimuli with the ABAB AAAA paradigm (see [KingEtAl2013]_ ).
+If the value is set to zero, then on each interval only one stimulus will be presented, either the standard (A), or the comparison (B) stimulus.
+If the value is set to one, then the correct interval will contain the an alternation of the standard and comparison stimuli (AB), while the incorrect interval will contain two standards (AA).
+If the value is set to two, then the correct interval will contain two alternations of the standard and comparison stimuli (ABAB) while the incorrect interval will contain four repetitions of the standard and so on.
+- **Alternated (AB) Reps.
+ISI (ms)** Set silent interval between stimuli presented within each AAAA or ABAB interval.

 General Widgets (right panel)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~